ProjectEvergreen/greenwood/www/pages/docs/layouts.md

 ## Templates and Pages

-Greenwood has two types of templates to help layout your pages:
+Greenwood defines two types of templates to help layout your pages:

 - _App Template_: The ["app shell"](https://developers.google.com/web/fundamentals/architecture/app-shell) that will wrap all pages.
 One is provided for you by Greenwood, but you can override it if needed.
 - _Page Templates_:  A template for each unique page layout within your site.
 Common layouts are great for documentation and blog sites, but also great for single pages as well (like a splash layout for the home page).